Get 1-on-1 Help to Slow Rapid Aging And Increase Your Lifespan

 These drugs were initially created to be taken for short term only.

-However GERD drugs are being taken long term by thousands of people and research is revealing long term use of these medications increases the risk for:
+However GERD drugs are being taken long term by thousands of people and research is revealing long term use of these medications increases the risk for Stomach Cancers and Dementia.

 Even if you’re not taking a GERD type drug, every medication has some type of side effect.